-Nothing magical happens when a person’s BMI crosses from 24.9 to 25, from 29.9 to 30, or from 34.9 to 35.
-These are just convenient reference points.
-Instead, the chances of developing weight-related health problems increase across the range of weights.
-In fact, risk of several chronic diseases, particularly heart disease and diabetes, rises progressively for BMIs above 21.
+Risk of developing health problems, including several chronic diseases such as heart disease and diabetes, rises progressively for BMIs above 21.
 (7) So does the risk of dying early.
 (8, 9) There’s also evidence that at a given BMI, the risk of disease is higher in some ethnic groups than others.

 In adults, weight gain usually means adding more body fat, not more muscle.
-So, it’s no surprise that weight gain in adulthood increases disease risk, even for people whose BMI remains in the normal range.
+Weight gain in adulthood increases disease risk even for people whose BMI remains in the normal range.

 It is normal for children to have different amounts of body fat at different ages, and for girls and boys to have different amounts of body fat.
 (16) So in children and teens, the healthy range for BMI varies based on age and gender.

 In the U.S., the Centers for Disease Control and Prevention (CDC) has developed standard growth charts for boys and girls ages 2–20 that show the distribution of BMI values at each age.
 By the CDC’s definition, a child whose BMI falls between the 85th and 94th percentile for age and gender is considered overweight.
 A child whose BMI is at the 95th percentile or higher for age is considered obese.